AmeeQAQ/RRW/README.md

 Elden Ring's DLC Shadow of the Erdtree launched very recently and it's been a while since I last played ER.
 After booting it and solving the DLC problem in the most Linux way (creating an empty file inside ER's directory), the game felt very sluggish and definitely not smooth.
 That's when I remembered almost all FromSoft games are FPS locked due to their engine's physics, and I'm playing on a 75 Hz monitor.
 Tried setting up some launch options for the game to execute xrandr and change the monitor's refresh rate at launch and exit, but for some reason it wouldn't start.
 So, since I'm in summer break from university, I decided to build something of my own.

 ## Dependencies
-For this tool to work, you will need to have `xrandr` (and, consequently, X.Org display server.
-See [known limitations](#known-limitations/future-upgrades)) and the command-line tool `jq`, which is the JSON parser used by the script.
+For this tool to work, you will need to have `xrandr` (for X11 sessions) and the command-line tool `jq`, which is the JSON parser used by the script.

+For Wayland sessions, see [Wayland support](#wayland-support)

 ## Setup
 So far, this piece of software has been tested only in my machine running Arch Linux 6.9.7.